MarcoZama/PowerPlatformALM/README.md

 # PowerPlatformALM
-Repository of a pipeline using Github actions
+Repository related a pipeline that using Github actions on Solution in Environment Power Platform